pdfo/pdfo/README_py_win.txt

 0.4.
 Install the Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
 Your installation has to include the Intel Distribution for Python (included by default).
+It supports only Python 3.7 and earlier: make sure that your version of Python is compatible.

 1. Installation